the-lean-crate/criner/README.md

   * _[PLANNED]_ **Download the crates.io SQL dump** for more meta-data and download counts
 * **processing**
   * **traverse all crate versions** and **schedule** tasks or re-schedule failed tasks.
 Tasks will spawn other tasks if task processors are free, to keep all processors busy.
-A **processor** is a light-weight future which receives tasks by a channnel.
+A **processor** is a light-weight future which receives tasks by a channel.
 Once a task is done, it will not be processed again, allowing for incremental processing.
   * **task types**
     * **download** - downloads the crate archive and stores it on disk.
 This will need 39GB as of 2020-03-18.